Advertiser disclosure

 Cons:

-Blue Apron is one of the largest meal delivery services in the world and calls itself “the original American meal kit.”
+Blue Apron is one of the largest and best meal delivery kit services in the world, calling itself “the original American meal kit.”
 In the 10 years they have been in business, Blue Apron has delivered over 465 million meals across the continental U.S.

 This meal delivery service prioritizes quality.
-80% of their ingredients are sourced directly from food producers, so they arrive at your doorstep fresh.
-Recipes are prepared by a team of experienced professional chefs who have put together a rotating list of over 50 different meals.
+Approximately 80% of their ingredients are sourced directly from food producers and farms, so they arrive at your doorstep fresh.
+Recipes are prepared by a team of experienced professional chefs who have put together a rotating list of over 70+ different meals.

 Blue Apron offers both meal kits you prepare yourself and heat-and-eat meals that are already fully cooked.
 There are also a number of Market items and Add-ons to choose from if you want extra food and sides for the week.